-1.11 The Government has introduced new improvement measures since April 2019 to enhance the protection of non-skilled employees engaged by government service contractors, such as increasing the technical weighting (including the marks assigned to wage level) in the marking schemes for tender evaluation, and requiring the contractors to pay contractual gratuity to the employees.
+1.12 The Government introduced improvement measures since April 2019 to enhance the protection of non-skilled employees engaged by government service contractors, such as increasing the technical weighting (including the marks assigned to wage level) in the marking schemes for tender evaluation, and requiring the contractors to pay contractual gratuity to the employees.
 The LD continued to step up inspections of workplaces to check government service contractors' compliance with statutory requirements and the relevant improvement measures.